-- The cross section is the "effective area" of a single particle.
-Equivalently, it's the number of interactions per second divided by the flux of incoming particles (number per area per second). - The opacity is the "effective area" per gram of material.
+- The cross section is the "effective area" of a single particle/atom/molecule/whatever.
+Equivalently, it's the number of interactions of that particle per second divided by the flux of incoming photons (number per area per second). - The opacity is the "effective area" per gram of material.
 This is not equivalent to cross section.
-For example, the Thomson cross section for scattering of a photon off a free electron is about 10^{-24} cm2.
-However, the Thomson scattering opacity also depends on the number of free electrons; the Thomson opacity of neutral material is zero, even though the Thomson cross section is still the same as it was. - For a fixed channel of energy transfer, highest opacity dominates.
+For example, the ionization cross section can be much larger than the Thomson cross section for some photon energies.
+However, the ionization opacity also depends on the number of atoms with electrons; the ionization opacity of fully ionized material is zero, even though the ionization cross section is still the same as it was. - For a fixed channel of energy transfer, highest opacity dominates.
 For example, suppose we are interested in the opacity to photons of a given frequency.
 The photons will interact first via the highest opacity process.
 If, e.g., there is a line at that frequency, the photons will interact quickly.
 This means that for a fixed channel, opacities add linearly.
 Example: suppose we construct a half-sphere that is mirrored on the inside, and put a light source in the middle.
 We poke some holes in the sphere, and surround the sphere with transparent glass.
 Ask class: In a given direction, what determines whether light shows through?
 If the sphere does not have a hole (the opacity is high), then it is dark in that direction.
 The presence of a low opacity along that line of sight (the transparent glass) doesn't make a difference.
 For a fixed channel, opacities add like resistors in series. - For independent channels of energy transfer, lowest opacity dominates.
 For example, consider the "average" opacity over a full blackbody spectrum.
 Photon energies with low opacity are easy for photons to travel in.
 So, photons tend to diffuse into those energies away from energies where the opacity is high.
 That's why in optically thick material, lines are dark.
 Example: in the half-sphere example above, Ask class: where does the light come out?
 It comes out where there are holes (i.e., low opacity).
 In directions where there are no holes, the light reflects back and eventually escapes via a hole.
 Another example is conduction versus radiative energy transport.
 When energy is easily transferred via conduction, that's what determines the overall energy transfer rate.
 When energy is easily transferred via radiation, that's what dominates.

 Example: if you're standing in cold air, you lose heat at a certain rate.
 If you put your hand on a piece of metal at the same temperature as the air, you lose heat a lot more rapidly!
 It's an independent channel of energy loss.
 Ask class: mathematically, how would one weight the smaller opacities more?
 For independent channels, opacities add harmonically, that is, $1/\kappa = \sum (1/\kappa_i)$ for different channels i, weighted appropriately.
 For independent channels, opacities add like resistors in parallel.